RishatZagidullin/NLSE-RL/README.md

 # NLSE-RL

-Replication of the results from [Kumar et. al](https://www.nature.com/articles/srep13268) + results at Reinforcement Learning.
+Replication of the results from [Kumar et al.](https://www.nature.com/articles/srep13268) + results at Reinforcement Learning.